-Regulations, the AMC is not permitted to charge any investment management and advisory services fee on its own investment in the Scheme.
+The AMC reserves the right to invest its own funds in the Scheme as may be decided by the AMC from time to time.
+Under the Regulations, the AMC is not permitted to charge any investment management and advisory services fee on its own investment in the Scheme.

 Subject to the Regulations, the AMC may invest either directly or indirectly, in the Scheme during Ongoing Offer Period.
-As per the existing SEBI (MF) Regulations and circulars issued thereunder the AMC shall not charge any investment management fee on such investment in the Scheme.
+However, the AMC shall not charge any investment management fee on such an investment in the Scheme.

-As per the amended regulations i.e. sub -regulation 16(A) in Regulation 25 of SEBI (Mutual Funds) Regulations, 1996 ('MF Regulations'), the asset management companies ('AMCs') are required to invest such amount in such scheme(s) of the mutual fund, based on the risk associated with the scheme, as may be specified by the Board from time to time.
+As per the amended regulations i.e. sub -regulation 16(A) in Regulation 25 of SEBI (Mutual Funds) Regulations,1996 ('MF Regulations'), the asset management companies ('AMCs') are required to invest such amount in such scheme(s) of the mutual fund, based on the risk associated with the scheme, as may be specified by the Board from time to time.

-Accordingly, it is decided that based on the risk value assigned to the scheme(s), in terms of Clause 17.4 of Master Circular dated June 27, 2024, the AMC shall invest minimum amount as a percentage of assets under management ('AUM') in their scheme(s) in line with the Clause 6.9 of Master Circular dated June 27, 2024.
+Accordingly, it is decided that based on the risk value assigned to the scheme(s), in terms of Clause 17.4 of SEBI Master Circular dated June 27, 2024, the AMC shall invest minimum amount as a percentage of assets under management ('AUM') in their scheme(s) in line with the Clause 6.9 of Master Circular dated June 27, 2024.